Michael Mann (sociologist): Wars

-Mann's (2023) On Wars is a work that focuses on military power and its main mechanism, war.
+Mann's On Wars (2023) is a work that focuses on military power and its main mechanism, war.
 It covers wars in Rome, imperial China, the Mongols, Japan, medieval and modern Europe, pre-Columbian and Latin America, the world wars, and recent American and Middle Eastern wars.

 Reception of Mann’s ideas

-Mann has been called “one of the premier macro-historical sociologists” and “the Max Weber of our time.”

 Gianfranco Poggi questioned Mann's conceptual decision to treat military power as a distinct source of power and defended the classic distinction between economic, political and ideological power.

 David D. Laitin challenged two thesis in Mann's The Dark Side of Democracy: Explaining Ethnic Cleansing: (1) that democracy and murderous ethnic cleansing are systematically associated, and (2) that genocide as a modern form of state murder is worse than other forms of mass murder.

 A special issue of Studies in Comparative International Development focuses on Mann's concept of state infrastructural power.

 Mann has responded at length to various critiques.